 This font is Pacifico.

-When choosing a font for your branding, the ultimate goal is BRAND RECOGNITION across all platforms.
+When choosing a font for your skin care business branding, the ultimate goal is BRAND RECOGNITION across all platforms.

-This means using the SAME fonts in the SAME way on all of your marketing and actual products so that your customers can easily identify you while quickly scrolling on their phones and desktops.
+This means using the SAME fonts in the SAME way on your website, online marketing graphics, and product labels so that your customers can easily identify you while quickly scrolling on their phones and desktops.

-Choosing a font pairing (meaning two or more fonts that are used together) is a huge aspect of your company branding, and your choices as a skin care business have to look good on a computer screen AND your labels.
+Choosing a font pairing (meaning two or more fonts that are used together) is a huge aspect of your skin care business branding, and your choices have to look good on a computer screen AND in person on your labels.

 The ten tips below will help you to choose the best fonts for your skin care business to visually represent your brand identity.